Filip Helander: Rangers

 Helander was announced as a new signing for Rangers in the Scottish Premiership on 13 July 2019.
 Helander's cost was £3.5 million.
 He made his debut in a Scottish League Cup tie against East Fife, scoring a goal as Rangers came out 3–0 victors.

 On 11 March 2021, Helander scored the equaliser for Rangers in a 1–1 draw away to Slavia Prague in their Europa League Round of 16 first leg match.

 On 29 August 2021, Helander scored the only goal of the game for Rangers against Celtic in the first Old Firm derby of the 2021–22 season.
 On 15 September 2021, Rangers manager Steven Gerrard announced that Helander would be out for the foreseeable future after having undergone surgery on a knee injury sustained in a 2–1 win over St Johnstone four days prior.

 Rangers confirmed on 23 May 2023 that Helander would leave the club at the end of the 2022-23 season.

 OB

 On 31 August 2023, Helander joined Danish Superliga side OB on a one-year deal.
-Made his debut in a 3-0 defeat to Silkeborg IF on 18 September 2023.
+Made his debut in a 3–0 defeat to Silkeborg IF on 18 September 2023.

 He left OB at the end of the season.

 AC Omonia

-On 4 July 2024 his signing by cypriot club AC Omonia was announced.
+On 4 July 2024, his signing by Cypriot club AC Omonia was announced.

+BK Häcken

+On 29 August 2025, Helander was loaned to BK Häcken until the end of the season.

+On 11 December 2025, Helander signed for BK Häcken on a three-year contract.